Ed0827/PriceAware/README.md

 ## How It Works

-### Symptom Analysis with OpenAI and Qdrant
+### Symptom Analysis with OpenAI and Pinecone

 When a user enters their symptoms (e.g., "I have fever"), the application:

 1. **Generates Embeddings**: Uses OpenAI's embedding API to convert the symptoms into a vector representation.
-2. **Vector Search**: Queries the Qdrant vector database to find similar symptoms and associated procedures.
+2. **Vector Search**: Queries the Pinecone vector database to find similar symptoms and associated procedures.
 3. **Fallback Mechanism**: If vector search doesn't return results, falls back to text search in Supabase.
 4. **Personalized Response**: Uses OpenAI to generate a personalized explanation of why the suggested procedures might be relevant.

 ### Vector Database Setup

-The application uses Qdrant as a vector database to store embeddings of procedure descriptions.
+The application uses Pinecone as a vector database to store embeddings of procedure descriptions.
 This enables semantic search, which is more powerful than traditional keyword search.

 To populate the vector database with procedure data: